Krayt78/Krayt78/README.md

 ## Hi there 👋, Welcome to my GitHub space!
 ### I'm Ludovic, a passionate game developer and blockchain enthusiast on a mission to bring digital worlds to life!

-With a background in C#, Solidity, Unity, React, and Rust, I merge creativity with technical prowess.
+With a background in C#, Solidity, Unity, React, Substrate and Rust, I merge creativity with technical prowess.

 ###  💻 Tech Stack:
 - Languages: C#, Solidity, JavaScript, Rust